-The Designated or Deputy Safeguarding Leads are expected to refer cases:
+The Designated Safeguarding Lead is expected to refer cases:

-- Of suspected abuse to the Multi Agency Children's Hub and support staff who make referrals to the Multi Agency Children's Hub - To the Channel Programme where there is a radicalisation concern as required and support staff who make referrals to the Channel Programme. - Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Where a crime may have been committed to the police as required.
+- Of suspected abuse to the Redcar and Cleveland Multi Agency Children's Hub and support staff who make referrals to the Redcar and Cleveland Multi Agency Children's Hub. - To the Channel Programme where there is a radicalisation concern as required and support staff who make referrals to the Channel Programme.

+- Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Where a crime may have been committed to the police as required.